 Association Rule Mining

-Association rule learning is a popular and well researched method for discovering interesting relations between variables in large databases.
+Association rule mining is a popular method for discovering meaningful co-occurrence patterns in large transaction databases.
 Let I = {i1, i2,..., in} be a set of n binary attributes called items.
 Let D = {t1, t2,..., tm} be a set of transactions called the database.
 Each transaction in D has a unique transaction ID and contains a subset of the items in I. An association rule is defined as an implication of the form X ⇒ Y where X, Y ⊆ I and X ∩ Y = Ø. The item sets X and Y are called antecedent (left-hand-side or LHS) and consequent (right-hand-side or RHS) of the rule, respectively.
 The support supp(X) of an item set X is defined as the proportion of transactions in the database which contain the item set.
 Note that the support of an association rule X ⇒ Y is supp(X ∪ Y).
 The confidence of a rule is defined conf(X ⇒ Y) = supp(X ∪ Y) / supp(X).
-Confidence can be interpreted as an estimate of the probability P(Y | X), the probability of finding the RHS of the rule in transactions under the condition that these transactions also contain the LHS.
+Confidence can be interpreted as an estimate of the probability P(Y | X).
+In addition to support and confidence, SMILE also reports lift and leverage to measure statistical dependence.

 Association rules are usually required to satisfy a user-specified minimum support and a user-specified minimum confidence at the same time.
 Association rule generation is usually split up into two separate steps: